boazbk/tcs/lec_11_running_time.md

 > # {.proofidea data-ref="polyRAMTM-thm"}
 The idea behind the proof is simple.
 The proof follows closely the proof of  [RAMTMequivalencethm](){.ref}, where we have shown  that every function $F$ that is computable by a NAND<< program $P$ is computable by a NAND++ program $P'$.
 To prove [polyRAMTM-thm](){.ref}, we follow the exact same proof but just check that the overhead of the simulation of $P$ by $P'$ is polynomial.
+The proof has many details, but is not deep.
+It is therefore much more important that you understand the _statement_ of this theorem than its proof.

 ::: {.proof data-ref="polyRAMTM-thm"}
 As mentioned above, we  follow the proof of [RAMTMequivalencethm](){.ref} (simulation of NAND<< programs using NAND++ programs) and use the exact same simulation, but with a more careful accounting of the number of steps that the simulation costs.